ArchiLabs Logo

 Model QA/QC checks: ArchiLabs’s intelligence isn’t limited to placing objects – it can also find and fix issues.
 For example, you could ask: “Find any untagged rooms and tag them,” or “Check for duplicate mark numbers on equipment and resolve them.”
 The assistant will scan your model, report the issues, and even attempt to correct them as instructed.
 This is incredibly useful in large data center projects where manual QA checks are cumbersome.

-And that’s just a sampling.
-ArchiLabs is continually expanding its capabilities, and because it’s built on top of Revit’s API, there’s very little it can’t eventually do.
+And that is just a sampling.
+ArchiLabs is continually expanding its capabilities, and because it has its own powerful Python-based automation engine, there is very little it cannot eventually do.
 The real beauty, however, is how you trigger these automations.
-Instead of navigating through a dozen different plugins or remembering which Dynamo graph to run, you can invoke ArchiLabs tasks through a simple, conversational interface or via an intuitive menu of tools.
-This brings us to ArchiLabs’ flagship feature that truly sets it apart: the Agent Mode.
+Instead of navigating through a dozen different plugins or remembering which script to run, you can invoke ArchiLabs tasks through a simple, conversational interface called Studio Mode.

-One standout feature of ArchiLabs is its conversational AI interface, called Agent Mode.
-This mode essentially turns ArchiLabs into an AI chat assistant inside Revit that can both understand questions and execute commands.
-It’s like having a knowledgeable BIM coworker sitting with you, except this coworker can instantly carry out tasks in the model upon request.
-ArchiLabs Agent Mode enables you to literally have a dialogue with your Revit model.
+One standout feature of ArchiLabs is its conversational AI interface, called Studio Mode.
+This mode essentially turns ArchiLabs into an AI chat assistant within the platform that can both understand questions and execute commands.
+It is like having a knowledgeable BIM coworker sitting with you, except this coworker can instantly carry out tasks in the model upon request.
+In the world of AI, this kind of interaction is sometimes called having a dialogue with your design model.

-Here’s how it works: you open a chat panel in Revit (provided by the ArchiLabs add-in) and type a request in plain English (other languages work too).
-The AI processes your instruction, figures out the series of Revit API actions needed, and then performs them for you – all in one go.
-You can ask the assistant either operational questions or imperative commands, or even mix both.
+Here is how it works: you open Studio Mode in ArchiLabs (which runs in your browser) and type a request in plain English (other languages work too).
+The AI processes your instruction, figures out the steps needed, and executes them in the model.
+You can ask operational questions or imperative commands, or even mix both.
 For example:

-Question: “What is the total number of server racks on Level 2?” – The AI can query the Revit model’s data and respond with the count of rack families on that level.
-Instead of manually creating a schedule or filtering elements, you got your answer in seconds, right within Revit’s chat pane.
+Question: "What is the total number of server racks on Level 2?" – The AI can query the model's data and respond with the count of rack families on that level.
+Instead of manually creating a schedule or filtering views, you get an instant answer.

-Command: “Generate a new overall plan view of the entire data hall and place it on a sheet for presentation.” – The AI will create the view, apply any view template or settings you typically use (it can infer or be taught these preferences), then make a new sheet, add the view onto it, and even name the sheet appropriately.
-A multi-step task that would normally involve many clicks and decisions is handled through one instruction.
+Command: "Generate a new overall plan view of the entire data hall and place it on a sheet for presentation." – The AI will create the view, apply any view template or settings you typically use (it can infer your conventions or you can specify), and drop it onto a new or existing sheet, all in a matter of seconds.

 Issue resolution: “Find any untagged electrical panels and tag them with the standard panel tag.” – ArchiLabs will search through the model for electrical panel instances, identify any that lack tags in plan views, and then place tags on them using the standard family/tag type defined for panels.
 A traditional approach might have been: run a clash or use a schedule to find untagged panels, then individually tag them.
 Now it’s automated in one sweep.